 Bradley Academy was built in 1806 as the first school for education of white males only.
 In 1884, African American students, males and females, were allowed to attend school.
-The current structure was built in 1917, and opened as the new school for African American students in 1918.
-Today, Bradley Academy Museum and Cultural Center houses an original classroom, civil war exhibit, and early settlers for the City of Murfreesboro and the County of Rutherford exhibit.
+The current structure was built in 1917 and opened as the new school for African American students in 1918.
+Today, Bradley Academy Museum and Cultural Center houses an original classroom, a Civil War exhibit, and an Early Settlers for the City of Murfreesboro and the County of Rutherford exhibit.